m2osw/prinbee/doc/JOURNAL.md

 * Table Declaration

-  The table declaration is an XML file with the list of fields in the table.
-This is important so we can actually have ?...
+  The table declaration is an INI file with the list of fields in the table.
+This is important so we can actually test the data before it gets sent to the server.